Hessman becomes eighth minor leaguer to hit 400 career home runs

 It's rare that a player stays in the minor leagues long enough to hit 400 career home runs.
 Hessman began his professional career in 1996, when he was selected by the Atlanta Braves in the 15th round of the amateur draft.
 He reached the major leagues in 2003, and hit .188 with 14 home runs in 109 games over parts of five seasons with the Braves, Tigers and Mets.
 You can view his career statistics in the SABR Minor League Database, which has been licensed to Baseball-Reference.com.

-- Related link: On Wednesday, May 21, Jon Griffin of the Mobile Bay Bears hit four home runs in a Southern League game against the Tennessee Smokies.
+- Related links: On May 21, 2014, Jon Griffin of the Mobile Bay Bears hit four home runs in a Southern League game against the Tennessee Smokies.
 Click here to view SABR's comprehensive list of all players to hit four homers in one game.

 - Hessman ties Arlett's mark: On July 29, 2015, Mike Hessman hit his 432nd career minor-league homer to tie Buzz Arlett's all-time record for U.S.-based affiliated teams.
 Click here to watch a video highlight of Hessman's blast.

 This page was last updated July 30, 2015 at 12:32 pm MST.